VillageR88/next-tic-tac-toe/public/assets/README.md

 Your task is to build out the project to the design file provided.
 We provide both Sketch and Figma versions of the design, so you can choose which tool you prefer to use.
 You can download the design file on the platform. **Please be sure not to share them with anyone else.** The design download comes with a `README.md` file as well to help you get set up.

 All the required assets for this project are in the `/assets` folder.
-The images are already exported for the correct screen size and optimized.
-Some are reusable at multiple screen sizes.
+The assets are already exported for the correct screen size and optimized.
+Some images are reusable at multiple screen sizes.
 So if you don't see an image in a specific folder, it will typically be in another folder for that page.

-We also include variable and static font files for the required fonts for this project.
-You can choose to either link to Google Fonts or use the local font files to host the fonts yourself.
-Note that we've removed the static font files for the font weights that aren't needed for this project.

 The design system in the design file will give you more information about the various colors, fonts, and styles used in this project.
 Our fonts always come from [Google Fonts](https://fonts.google.com/).